Skalat: History

 Until 18 July 2020, Skalat belonged to Pidvolochysk Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Ternopil Oblast to three.
 The area of Pidvolochysk Raion was merged into Ternopil Raion.

+Demographics

+As of the 2001 Ukrainian census, Skalat had a population of 4,042 inhabitants.
+Ukrainians make up the overwhelming majority of the population, yet a significant Polish minority also exists in the town.
+The exact ethnic composition was as follows: